euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/50UEMSysAdminForAppDevs/readme.md

 Best practice is to have a separate console instance, tenant, or organisation group, set aside for software development.

-## VMware TestDrive service
+## Omnissa TestDrive service
-VMware operates a service, VMware TestDrive, that can be used to host a management console instance for application development support.
+Omnissa operates a service, Omnissa TestDrive, that can be used to host a management console instance for application development support.
 The service is free, doesn't need system administrator expertise to utilize, and doesn't require the installation of any client nor server software.